mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

 ## ContentType

+**AI action plan**

+* Attempt to determine and suggest the content type based on the `content-types.md` file.
+If the meaning of the text leads to a content type of `procedure`, consider if it is possible to rewrite the content in the file to fit the procedure template.

+* In all cases display an explanation. cretically including the link to t[AsciiDoc DITA Toolkit](https://github.com/rheslop/asciidoc-dita-toolkit/tree/main).

+**Detail**

 Every AsciiDoc assembly or module must have a content type, defined as the `_mod-docs-content-type` atttribute close to the start of the file, ideally on the first line.
 See the `content-types.md` file for details.

 When choosing a content type for the file, consider the information that is in t he file.
 If the content type is `procedure`, you must also edit the file to ensure it fits the template.